Clare Oumou Verbeten: Early life and education

 Oumou Verbeten was born and raised in Minnesota.
-She earned a Bachelor of Arts degree in law and society from American University in 2016.
+She grew up in Roseville.
+Her mother is originally from Senegal.
+Oumou Verbeten earned a Bachelor of Arts degree in law and society from American University in 2016.

 Career

 As a college student, Oumou Verbeten worked as an intern for the Minnesota Democratic–Farmer–Labor Party, the National Immigrant Women's Advocacy Project, Women Winning, and the Democratic National Committee.
 She returned to the Minnesota DFL in 2016 as deputy public affairs director.
 In 2017 and 2018, she was the deputy political director for Tim Walz's gubernatorial campaign.
 After the campaign, Oumou Verbeten worked as deputy political director of the North Central States Regional Council of Carpenters and as a community affairs specialist for Mortenson Construction.
 From 2019 to 2022, she served as an equity and inclusion program manager for the city of Saint Paul, Minnesota.

+Oumou Verbeten was elected to the State Senate in 2022.
+During the 93rd Minnesota Legislature, numerous bills she sponsored and supported were enacted, including bills banning no-knock warrants, allowing for free phone calls from prisons, and a cap of five years on probation.
+She was elected to be an Assistant Majority Leader in March 2024 and serves on the following committees: